Fibonaccigirly/New-Classrooms/README.md

 Note: It is recommended to add a clear instruction or message near the Message field, notifying users about the required character count range to avoid submission errors.

-Bug Report 15: Lack of User Notification for Phone Number Length Requirement
+BR 15: Lack of User Notification for Phone Number Length Requirement
 Summary: The phone number field lacks information about the requirement for an 11-digit number, and users are only informed of the requirement after submitting the form.
 Steps to Reproduce:
 1. Navigate to the form containing the phone number field.